-Millennium Tower, formerly also called T365 (Tower 365), is a visionary and not yet constructed high-rise project in the European Quarter of Frankfurt having a planned height of 369 meters (1,210 feet).
+Millennium Tower, formerly also called T365 (Tower 365), is a visionary and not yet constructed high-rise project in the European District of Frankfurt having a planned height of 369 meters (1,210 feet).
 The initiator of the plans for the Millennium Tower was EIM (Eisenbahn Immobilien Management, today CA Immo Germany).

 The concept for Millennium Tower was created in the late 1990s by the architecture firm Albert Speer & Partner as part of the high-rise development plan of the city of Frankfurt in 1998.
 According to the skyscraper master plan, the height of the skyscraper should have been up to 369 meters (1,210 feet) with over 200,000 square meters (2,152,782 square feet) of usable space on 97 floors.
 The tower was granted building permission in May 2001, but the planning has never started.
 As things stand today, the plans will never come into reality.

 Millennium Tower was to be built at Osloer Strasse, in direct proximity to the skyscrapers Tower 185 and ONE, which were also developed by the company CA Immo.
 With the existing skyscrapers at this location, in particular MesseTurm, Kastor and Pollux as well as the new high-rise buildings Grand Tower, EDEN and The Spin, a new cluster of skyscrapers is being built here.

 Prof. Jochem Jourdan is an architect and urban planner.
 From 1998 he presented two high-rise development plans for Frankfurt, which also examined the Millennium area as a high-rise location.
 The readers of SKYLINE ATLAS submitted questions that the renowned urban planner answered now.